Your Bag Is Empty

 Aging can’t be stopped, its physical side effects can be delayed.
 In order to understand how to prevent the signs of age, you first need to learn what causes wrinkles.
 Understanding the science behind wrinkles will make you better equipped to avoid their formation.
 First, let’s take a look at the structure of the skin.

 Human skin is composed of three layers: the epidermis, dermis, and subcutaneous tissue.

 The epidermis is the skin’s outer layer.
 It’s rich in keratin, which is provides roughness and water-resistance.
 It’s within this layer of skin that dead skin cells are shed and where melanin (a dark pigment) is found.
-The epidermis acts as a barrier for the underlying layers, and is the first line of defense in our body’s immune system.
+The epidermis acts as a barrier for the underlying layers, providing a level of daily protection from the sun, and is the first line of defense in our body’s immune system.

 Beneath the epidermis lies the thick dermal layer.
 The dermis is composed of nerves, fats, blood vessels, elastin, and collagen fibers.
 Collagen – which occupies about 80% of the dermis – is a protein that accounts for the primary component of body’s connective tissue.
 Collagen provides the skin’s strength, whereas elastin (as its name implies) gives your skin its elastic quality and enables it to stretch back and forth.

 The subcutaneous layer is composed of fat.
 It’s mostly responsible for keeping us warm and holding our internal organs in place.